 2. References to Suicide or Homicide

 It is often necessary to distinguish between a theoretical or hypothetical discussion of suicide or homicide and a statement which reflects true personal anguish.
 However, if an individual talks about or alludes to details of how, when, or where they may be contemplating suicide or homicide, then immediate referral is necessary.
 Regardless of the circumstances or context, any reference to committing suicide or homicide should be considered serious.
 To conclude that a student’s suicidal or homicidal talk is simply a bid for attention is extremely risky, and a judgment about the seriousness and possible lethality of the suicidal or homicidal thought or gesture should not be made without consultation with a professional mental health worker.
-In the case of an actual suicide attempt or homicidal threat, immediately call Campus Safety and Security (440-775-8911), 911, or take the student immediately to Mercy Allen Hospital.
+In the case of an actual suicide attempt or homicidal threat, immediately call Campus Safety (440-775-8911), 911, or take the student immediately to Mercy Allen Hospital.